Tables of Skat bidding values.

 • 1 for Schwartz

-There are 82 possible bids, but sometimes there are two or three of them are at the same point value.
+There are 82 possible bids, but sometimes there are 2 or 3 of them are at the same point value.
 As a result, there are only 63 bidding levels.
 Here they are:

 Value D